m6vrm/archsetup/README.md

 Kernel boot parameters
 ----------------------

-Either edit bootloader entries in /boot/loader/entries/ or edit the /etc/kernel/cmdline and reinstall the kernel to trigger initramfs and bootloader entries generation:
+Either edit bootloader entries in the /boot/loader/entries/ or edit the /etc/kernel/cmdline and reinstall the kernel to trigger initramfs and bootloader entries generation:

-    $ sudoedit /etc/kernel/cmdline
+    sudoedit /etc/kernel/cmdline
-    $ sudo pacman -S <kernel-package>
+    sudo pacman -S <kernel-package>

 Update recovery image
 ---------------------